The Sydney Harbour Bridge is an iconic landmark of Sydney, Australia.

 You will be requested to stand down if you are under the influence of drugs (legal or illegal).

-Shoes with PVC and/or leather soles aren’t recommending for this climb.
+Shoes with PVC and/or leather soles aren’t good for the Sydney Bridge climb.

 We suggest you wear suitable closed-toe rubber-sole shoes – the ones you wear for sporting activities.